 NLF: Boards must be aware that parents who have already received three or more months of child care following permanent job loss, as of November 1, 2020, will be provided four additional weeks of child care to allow them to meet work or education requirements so that they can meet eligibility for a new 12-month eligibility period.
 Therefore, at a minimum, all parents will continue to receive child care through Friday, November 27, 2020, or until the end of their current Activity Interruption period, whichever date is later.

 NLF: Boards must notify parents immediately that the three-month limitation on receiving child care subsidies is being reinstated on November 1, 2020.
-Once parents’ current Activity Interruption end date arrives, which includes the four additional weeks of child care to meet work or education requirements, the case will be either closed if the family does not meet eligibility requirements or redetermined for a new 12-month eligibility period if they continue to qualify for child care assistance.
+Once parents’ current Activity Interruption end date arrives, which includes the four additional weeks of child care to meet work or education requirements, the case will be either closed if the family does not meet eligibility requirements or redetermined for a new 12-month eligibility period if the family continues to qualify for child care assistance.

-NLF: Boards must send termination notices, including the right to appeal the termination, to parents at least 15 calendar days before termination of child care services as noted in §809.71.
+NLF: Boards must send termination notices, including the right to appeal the termination, to parents at least 15 calendar days before termination of child care services, as noted in §809.71.
 This action must be documented in TWIST Counselor Notes.

 COVID-19 and Child Care Redeterminations